hobbyquaker/mqttDB/README.md

 other MQTT based environments also.

 You can create and modify documents by publishing JSON payloads to MQTT and receive document changes by simply subscribing to certain topics.
-You can create views by defining map and reduce functions and filter documents ids with MQTT style wildcards.
+You can create views by defining map and reduce functions and filter document ids with MQTT style wildcards.

 _Note that this project is not associated with or endorsed by http://mqtt.org_